emaiannone/emaiannone.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello, I'm Emanuele, a **Computer Science** Ph.D. student at [University of Salerno](https://www.unisa.it/), in Italy.
-I'm part of the extraordinary family of the [SeSa Lab](https://sesalabunisa.github.io).
+Hello, I am Emanuele, a **Computer Science** Ph.D. student at the [University of Salerno](https://www.unisa.it/), in Italy.
+I am part of the extraordinary family of the [SeSa Lab](https://sesalabunisa.github.io).
 I was born in Salerno, Italy, on September 1st, 1996.

-I'm currently at the final year of my Ph.D. program, revolving around the analysis of **Software Vulnerabilities** in the field of **Software Maintenance and Evolution**.
-I'm adivised by [Prof. Fabio Palomba](https://fpalomba.github.io/) and [Prof. Andrea De Lucia](https://docenti.unisa.it/003241/home).
+I am currently in the final year of my Ph.D. program, revolving around analyzing the life of **software vulnerabilities** in the field of **Software Maintenance and Evolution**.
+I am advised by [Prof. Fabio Palomba](https://fpalomba.github.io/) and [Prof. Andrea De Lucia](https://docenti.unisa.it/003241/home).

-My research concerns the use of empirical method for dealing with software vulnerabilities, such as building vulnerability prediction models, assessing their risk automatically, and devising new security testing techniques.
-So, my research falls within Empirical Software Engineering, a sub-domain of Software Engineering focusing on conducting experiments on software systems and developers.
+My research employs empirical methods for dealing with software vulnerabilities, such as building vulnerability prediction models, assessing their risk automatically, and devising new security testing techniques.
+My research falls within Empirical Software Engineering, a sub-domain of Software Engineering focusing on conducting experiments on software systems and developers.
 To summarize, my main research topics are:

 &nbsp;&nbsp;&nbsp;&nbsp;:bangbang: Mining Software Repositories & Software Analytics
 &nbsp;&nbsp;&nbsp;&nbsp;:bangbang: Machine Learning for Software Engineering